microsoft/onnxruntime/docs/install/index.md

 ```

 #### Install ONNX Runtime GPU (CUDA 11.x)

-The default CUDA version for ORT is 11.8
+The default CUDA version for ORT is 11.8.

+The latest gpu package is built and tested with CUDA 11.8, cuDNN 8.9 and TensorRT 8.6.

 ```bash
 pip install onnxruntime-gpu
 ```

 #### Install ONNX Runtime GPU (CUDA 12.x)
 For Cuda 12.x, please use the following instructions to install from [ORT Azure Devops Feed](https://aiinfra.visualstudio.com/PublicPackages/_artifacts/feed/onnxruntime-cuda-12/PyPI/onnxruntime-gpu/overview)

 ```bash